 Factoring your unpaid invoices is easier than you may think and can help you make money instead of waiting to get paid.
 Here is how it works:

-- The factoring company sends you cash, this is usually up to 80% of the value of the invoice and you receive it quickly, often in a matter of hours.
+• The factoring company sends you cash, which is usually up to 80% of the value of the invoice and you receive it quickly, often in a matter of hours.

-- Once the factoring company receives payment for the invoice they send you the reserves less a fee.
+• Once the factoring company receives payment for the invoice they send you the reserves, less their fee.

 Where banks will consider whether your company is financially sound when deciding to approve a loan, factoring companies don’t look at the size of your business or your creditworthiness.
 In fact, factoring companies look at the creditworthiness of your customers.
 If your business has a creditworthy commercial customer base with unpaid invoices you can benefit from factoring.